DavidBor17/KMeans_Function/README.md

 ## Introduction

-The purpose of this project is to create a function that calculates simple K-means for a given set of two dimensional points.
+The purpose of this project is to create a function which calculates simple K-means for a given set of two dimensional points.

 ## Libraries